-- How to Build the Best B2C e-Commerce Marketing Strategy
+- How to Build a B2C Marketing Strategy

-- Key Elements of Successful B2C Marketing Campaigns
+- Use Emarsys For Your B2C Marketing Campaigns

 B2C (business-to-consumer) marketing is a broad term that refers to the approach of selling goods, products, and services to consumers.
 It differs from B2B (business-to-business) marketing in that B2C marketing typically (but not always) involves more emotional, lower involvement purchases.

 - Creating customer evangelists

 - Driving more sales

 - Boosting customer retention, loyalty, and lifetime value